rooftop-media/rooftop-media.org-tutorial/version2.0/tutorial.md

 <h2 id="part-a" align="center">  Part A:  <code>/files</code> </h2>

-In this part, we'll create a static page which will manage the users files.
+In this part, we'll create a static page, where one can view and manage webserver files.
 The static page will have multiple "views".
-Perhaps these will be mapped to app states.
+Views will be similar to a desktop file explorer.

 <br/><br/><br/><br/>